alvistack/takluyver-jeepney/docs/messages.rst

 * D-Bus *VARIANT* are 2-tuples ``(signature, data)``.
 E.g. to put a string into a variant field, you would pass the data ``("s", "my string")``.
-* D-Bus *UNIX_FD* are converted from objects with a ``.fileno()`` method or plain integers, and converted to :class:`.WrappedFD` objects.
+* D-Bus *UNIX_FD* are converted from objects with a ``.fileno()`` method or plain integers, and converted to :class:`.FileDescriptor` objects.
 See :ref:`send_recv_fds` for more details.